Stokes? Archer? Roy? Build England's World Cup squad

 |15.4%

-As the game has developed over the last decade, with the introduction of more T20 cricket across the globe, the shift to all-rounders has become more prominent.
+As the game has developed over the past decade, with the introduction of more T20 cricket across the globe, the shift to all-rounders has become more prominent.

 Six of the 13 players England used in the 2019 World Cup success are classified as all-rounders with CricViz, with just two genuine bowling options and five batters.

 Across the past five winners, 70 players have been used.
-There has been 34 specialist batters, 17 all-rounders and 19 bowlers.
+There have been 34 specialist batters, 17 all-rounders and 19 bowlers.

-Bowlers have generally been split 72-28 in favour of pace, but the number of spinners included rises to 37% for sub-continental World Cups.
+Bowlers have generally been split 72-28 in favour of pace, but the number of spinners picked rises to 37% for sub-continental World Cups.

 If you consider the numbers over the past five winners England may opt to go with seven batters (including their keeping options), four all-rounders and four bowlers in their 15-player squad.